 - Form AOC-4 (Financial Statements): Every Private Limited Company is required to file its Balance Sheet along with the statement of Profit and Loss Account and Director Report in this form within 30 days of holding of Annual General Meeting.

 Annual General Meeting

-- The primary agenda of an AGM includes approval of financial statements, declaration of dividends, appointment or re-appointment of auditors, appointment and remuneration of directors etc.
+- The primary agenda of an AGM includes approval of financial statements, declaration of dividends, appointment or re-appointment of auditors, appointment and remuneration of directors, etc.

-- The Annual General Meeting shall be held during business hours on a day which is not a public holiday and shall take place at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated.
+- The Annual General Meeting shall be held during business hours on a day which is not a public holiday and shall take place at the registered office of the company or at some other place within the city, town, or village in which the registered office of the company is situated.

-- The First meeting of the Board of Directors of a Private Limited Company shall be conducted within 30 days from the date of Incorporation of the company.
+- The First meeting of the Board of Directors of a Private Limited Company shall be conducted within 30 days from the date of the Incorporation of the company.

-- Further, minimum Four Board Meetings shall be held in a calendar year (one meeting in every 3 months).
+- Further, a minimum of Four Board Meetings shall be held in a calendar year (one meeting every 3 months).
 In case of a Private Limited Company which is classified as a “Small Company”, at least two Board Meetings shall be held in a calendar year (one meeting every half year)

 - Most of the startups fall within the category of “Small Company”.